What Tourists Get Wrong About Lake Bled: A Local's Perspective After 15 Years

 Q: What about the lakefront restaurants?
 Are they tourist traps?

-The exception is breakfast — a lakefront coffee with that view at 7AM is worth paying a little extra for.
+The one exception is breakfast — a lakefront coffee with that view at 7AM is worth paying a little extra for.

 Q: Is the island actually worth visiting, or is it just a photo opportunity?